jaruserickson/naruto-cv/README.md

  - I found that there was some duplication and a large amount of unusable images past around 30 images on google images - so I set the limit as such.
 If I really need more I can try another resource.
  - There was a couple URLs the validator could see but requests couldn't download, and as such, these were blacklisted in the download shell script.
  - There's currently 765 different pictures of characters in the dataset after this.
+ - After successfully running the below Faster R-CNN network on the dataset created, I've come to the conclusion that we're going to need more pictures.
+ - Some options for expanding the dataset:
+   - Use the google-images + validator to expand code (downside: won't yield the greatest results)
+   - Ideally I'll use something mainly with shots of Naruto, potentially even an episode or two which are dense with characters.
+     - Might be worth designing a quick app that scrubs through a video and lets me choose frames that will be included.
 #### CNN Face Detection
  - Initially planned on using a YOLO CNN to detect and track characters.
  - I've done quite a bit of reading into the details of YOLO.
 The papers and articles of which are listed below.